JeffreyRacine/static-hugo-site/content/home/about.md

 +++

+# About

+This website is for discussions about any manner of things, academic or otherwise.
+One difference between this site and my official academic website is the presence of a blog.

+My official McMaster academic website can be found at https://socialsciences.mcmaster.ca/people/racinej

 # Biography

 I am a Professor in the Department of Economics and a Professor in the Graduate Program in Statistics in the Department of Mathematics and Statistics at McMaster University.
 I occupy the Senator William McMaster Chair in Econometrics and is a Fellow of the Journal of Econometrics.
 I have held previous appointments at Syracuse University, the University of South Florida, the University of California San Diego (two-year visiting appointment), and York University.